 Property, plant and equipment are tested for impairment whenever events and circumstances indicate that their carrying amount may not be recoverable.
-As of 31 December 2022, Management proceeded to revaluation of its property resulting in an impairment of €250 thousand.
+As of December 31, 2023, the Management did not identify any signs of impairment and therefore no impairment test of the tangible assets was carried out, while as of 31 December 2023, Management proceeded to revaluation of its property resulting in an impairment of €250 thousand.